Bacterial vaginosis (BV) is an infection of the vagina. Early treatment can lower the risk of problems.

 Bacteria can always be found in the vagina.
-An infection occurs when the bacteria are out of balance.
-This allows unhealthy bacteria to grow and spread.
-The increased growth of the bacteria can lead to symptoms.
+An infection happens when the bacteria are out of balance.
+This lets unhealthy bacteria grow and spread.
+It is not always known why this happens.

 Some women will not have symptoms.
+Others may have:

 American Congress of Obstetricians and Gynecologists

 Women's Health—US Department of Health and Human Services

 Sexuality and U—The Society of Obstetricians and Gynaecologists of Canada

 American College of Obstetricians and Gynecologists (ACOG) Committee on Practice Bulletins—Gynecology.
 Vaginitis in Nonpregnant Patients: ACOG Practice Bulletin, Number 215.
 Obstet Gynecol.
 2020 Jan;135(1):e1-e17.

 Bacterial vaginosis.
 Centers for Disease Control and Prevention website.
 Available at: http://www.cdc.gov/std/BV/STDFact-Bacterial-Vaginosis.htm.
 Updated February 16, 2017.
 Accessed December 11, 2017.

 Bacterial vaginosis.
 Women's Health—US Department of Health and Human Services website.
 Available at: http://womenshealth.gov/publications/our-publications/fact-sheet/bacterial-vaginosis.html.
 Accessed February 23, 2021.

 Bacterial vaginosis (BV).
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/bacterial-vaginosis-bv.
 Accessed February 23, 2021.